 Does the business regularly:

 - Request, get and use consumer reports regarding a credit transaction?

 - Turn in information to credit reporting agencies regarding a credit transaction?

 - Provide funds to someone who must repay them, whether with funds or pledged property as collateral?

 If the answer is “no” to all, the Rule is not applicable.
 If the answer is “yes” to one or more, the business is considered a creditor under the Rule.

-Beware the Penalties Involved with Non-Compliance with FTC Red Flags Rule Regulations
+Penalties for Non-Compliance with FTC Red Flags Rule

 In conjunction with the federal bank regulatory agencies and the National Credit Union Administration (NCUA), the FTC is part of the Fair and Accurate Credit Transactions (FACT) Act of 2003.
 Together, these bodies have determined the penalties associated with non-compliance.

 The penalty for non-compliance with the Red Flags Rule is $3,500 maximum in civil fines per violation and up to $2,500 per infraction due to the FTC, notes Identity Theft Awareness.